If you're a new visitor to Banff National Park, you may find the selection of…

 It, I believe, is one of the very best long distance hikes in Canada.
-And although 60 kilometres may not sound like much – trust me, on the rocks of the Coastal Trail in Pukaskwa, it is!
+And although 60 km may not sound like much – trust me, on the rocks of the Coastal Trail it is!

 The hike is often beside or in sight of Lake Superior – a lake that behaves like a teenager on hormones.
 One minute it’s glassy calm and the next it’s thrown a temper tantrum and kicked up waves that swallow ships.